I knew as soon as I woke up: Bedbugs.

 I recognised the bites from last time – they say bedbug bites come in threes: breakfast, lunch and dinner, and they do often cluster in threes.
 Some feel them straight away, some don’t notice at all, and sometimes you can keep getting new visible bites over as many as five days after you have been bitten, so it looks like you keep getting new ones though you are not.

-I saw very few bites the morning I woke up in Atapuerca, but this is how my arm looked two days after:
+I saw very few bites when I woke up in the morning, but this is how my arm looked two days after:

 Now what to do?